ronenpresser/BIUAdvancedProg1/README.md

 func parse(vector<string> tokensVector)
 The goal of the parsing part is to parse - to take the tokens vector from the lexer, iterate over it and execute the matched commands by a current token.
 On creation, 2 maps of the parser will be built in a hard coded way:

   1.command_map:
-    The keys are names of usable commands and the values are Command objects 2.indexToSimulatorPathMap:
+    The keys are names of usable commands and the values are Command objects

+  2.indexToSimulatorPathMap:
-    The keys are numbers from 0 to 35 and the values are strings that are paths of the simulator - taken from the generic_small.xml file that the simulator samples from and sends it 10 times very seconds.
+    The keys are numbers from 0 to 35 and the values are strings that are paths of the simulator - taken from the ```generic_small.xml ``` file that the simulator samples from and sends it 10 times very seconds

 The parser class has 5 main members:
 * command_map:
   A map of strings as keys(names of commands)and Commands as value. will be used on the parsing part, well send a token to get a wanted Command to execute.
 * symbol_table:
   An object of SymbolTable class that contains a map of strings as keys - variables names and Variable pointers as values.
 * simPathToVarMap: